 By Kamran Nayeri, March 19, 2020

-It is important to recall the philosophical and methodological underpinning of these theories and why “natural events” fall outside their scope.
-Both neoclassical and Keynesian theories are rooted in the liberal social philosophies of the nineteenth century that view society as an aggregate of individual human action driven by human nature — expressed as Homo economicus — assumed to be most fully expressed in a capitalist market economy.
-The labor theory of value as developed by Karl Marx in his Capital: A Critique of Political Economy is a specific application of his materialist conception of history.
-What is often overlooked is the underlying philosophical anthropology of Marx, who held human nature to be the sum total of social relations among all humans:
+It is important to recall the philosophical and methodological underpinning of the mainstream and the Marxist economic theory and how “natural events” fall outside their scope by design (Nayeri, 2013A).
+The mainstream (bourgeois) theories are rooted in the liberal social philosophies of the nineteenth century that view society as an aggregate of individual human action driven by human nature — expressed as Homo economicus — assumed to be most fully expressed in a capitalist market economy.

 “This mode of production must not be considered simply as being the production of the physical existence of the individuals.
 Rather it is a definite form of activity of these individuals, a definite form of expressing their life, a definite mode of life on their part.
 As individuals express their life, so they are.
 What they are, therefore, coincides with their production, both with what they produce and with how they produce.
 The nature of individuals thus depends on the material conditions determining their production.”
 (Marx and Engels, 1945)

-In the last two decades, John Bellamy Foster and his colleagues at Monthly Review have provided important insight into what they call the ecological aspects in Karl Marx’s writings, from which they derive the notion of “metabolic rift.”
+In the last two decades, John Bellamy Foster and his colleagues at Monthly Review have provided important insight into what they call the ecological insights in Karl Marx’s writings, from which they derive the notion of “metabolic rift.”
 To put this characterization in historical perspective, the term oekologie (ecology) was coined in 1866 by German zoologist Ernst Haeckel (1834-1919), a passionate disciple of Charles Darwin whose On the Origin of Species by Means of Natural Selection appeared in 1859.
-If Marx’s insights are to be characterized as ecological, then we must acknowledge ecological insights in the Western tradition going back to the ancient Greeks, particularly Theophrastus who first described the interrelationships between organisms and between organisms and their nonliving environment.
+Also, if Marx’s insights are to be characterized as ecological, then we must acknowledge ecological insights in the Western tradition going back to the ancient Greeks, particularly Theophrastus (c.
+372 BC—c.
+287 BC) who first described the interrelationships between organisms and between organisms and their nonliving environment.
 And the host of writers with “ecological insight” would even include for some scholars Thomas Malthus who is credited with inventing “population ecology.”

-Michael Friedman, a biologist writing in Monthly Review summarizes “metabolic rift” as follows:
+Michael Friedman, a biologist writing in Monthly Review edited by John Bellamy Foster, summarizes “metabolic rift” as follows:

 “‘Metabolic rift’ is the concept popularized by environmental sociologist John Bellamy Foster, following Marx and others, to describe the disruption of ecological processes and the tendency to sever the connection between ecological and social realms.
 Foster attributes the metabolic rift to the intrinsic dynamic of capitalist production, with its private ownership of the means of production, drive for profits, ever-expanding markets, and continuous growth.
 Marx employed this idea to describe the effects of capitalist agriculture on the degradation of soil fertility.
 Foster and his co-thinkers have employed the concept in analyses of climate change, biodiversity, agriculture, fisheries, and many other aspects of human interaction with our biosphere.”
 (Friedman, 2018, emphasis added)

-Thus, in this rendition of “metabolic rift” the ecological crisis is seen as the outcome of the process of capital accumulation (endnote 2).
+Thus, in this rendition of “metabolic rift” the ecological crisis is seen as the outcome of the process of capital accumulation.
 This raises a number of questions.

 First, how does the discovery of Marx’s ecological concerns influences the makeup of ecological socialist theories that also build on capitalist accumulation as the root cause for the eco-social crisis, say for example, Joel Kovel’s The Enemy of Nature: The End of Capitalism or the End of the World?
 (2007)?
 Kovel and others have also made critical assessments of Marx’s work.
 But in terms of what is causing the ecological crisis, it would be hard to argue that Kovel and Foster hold uncompromisingly different views.

-Third, the attempt to pack all knowledge and understanding about various ecological crises into Marxist categories has blinded its practitioners to some factors so obviously related causal factors.
-One example would suffice: exponential population growth since 1800 is closely related to the rise, dominance, and global expansion of the capitalist system.
+Third, the attempt to pack all knowledge and understanding about various ecological crises into Marxist political economy categories has blinded its practitioners to some factors so obviously related as the problem at hand.
+One example would suffice: exponential population growth since 1800 is closely related to the rise, dominance, and global expansion of the industrial capitalist civilization.
 Is it lost on anyone that the emergence and spread of the Coronavirus and the danger it poses to humanity is closely related to high population density?
-Yet, the metabolic rift advocates like most other socialists have consistently ignored or even labeled as “Malthusian” or “populationist” anyone who argued that the exponential rise in human numbers is a contributing factor to the ecological crisis such as species extinction.
-But that is what biodiversity and conservation biologists have shown to be the case historically and in modern times (Nayeri, 2017).
-For example, the authors of a 2017 review essay in Science conclude:
+Yet, the “metabolic rift” advocates like most other socialists have consistently ignored or even labeled as “Malthusian” or “populationist” anyone who argued that the exponential rise in human numbers is a contributing factor to the ecological crisis such as species extinction.

 “Research suggests that the scale of human population and the current pace of its growth contribute substantially to the loss of biological diversity.
 Although technological change and unequal consumption inextricably mingle with demographic impacts on the environment, the needs of all human beings—especially for food—imply that projected population growth will undermine protection of the natural world.”
 (Crist, Mora, and Engelman, 2017)